Why Trust OMD?

 What career outcomes can I expect – will an MBA in Strategy advance my career?

 An MBA in Strategy can open doors to higher-level roles and increased earning potential.
-Graduates commonly pursue careers such in management consulting, strategic planning manager, business analyst, or leadership positions in various industries.
+Graduates commonly pursue careers such as management consulting, strategic planning manager, business analyst, or leadership positions in various industries.

-In terms of salary, MBA graduates often see a significant boost.
+MBA graduates often see a significant salary boost.
 Many strategy MBA grads land six-figure jobs, depending on region and industry.

 Career Paths with a Strategy MBA